enthought/mayavi/docs/source/mayavi/examples.rst

      :ref:`interaction-with-the-scene` for more details.
 Experiment with
      these options till you are comfortable.

-  5. Now create an iso-surface by selecting the `Visualize->Modules->IsoSurface` menu item.
+  5. Now, with the Outline node selected, create an iso-surface by selecting the `Visualize->Modules->IsoSurface` menu item.
 You will see a new `IsoSurface` node on the left and an iso-contour of the scalar data on the scene.
 The iso-surface is colored as per the